What to wear while snowmobiling in the backcountry

 We get asked all the time.
 “What should I wear for snowmobiling?”
 We hope the below information will provide the answers.

+When it comes to Snowmobile Clothing, it’s all about layers.
 Layers provide extra protection from the elements but also allows you to change for varying weather conditions.
 Though similar to what you wear while skiing, you should pack for extra warmth as the wind chill factors from your moving snowmobile require a little more protection.

 The number one rule when it comes to layers is to avoid cotton materials.
 Cotton only absorbs moisture which can later freeze.
 You want a good moisture wicking material such as fleece, wool, polyester, or a synthetic-blend.

 Your first layer needs to be polyester or synthentic.
 A long underwear top and bottom or a “onsie” is what you’re after.
 After the onsie, a good midlayer and an inner top layer are your goto’s.